-More about education in Canada
+More about studying abroad in Canada

 The Canadian education system prides itself on being a world-leader in research while still remaining accessible and diverse.
 Compared to other higher education systems, Canadian degree programs may seem more flexible as well.
 No matter what degree you pursue, students are given some choice when it comes to picking classes.
 Therefore, Canadian students have more control over their workload and what subjects they will study, depending on the discipline.